 - black pepper , to taste

-- Saute the minced garlic in the coconut oil or butter in a small saucepan over low heat.
+- Saute the minced garlic in the oil in a small saucepan over low heat.
 Allow to cook for a few minutes, until the garlic is tender and fragrant, but not browned.

 - Add the 1 cup of water to the saucepan, along with the cauliflower, and bring the water to a boil.
 (The water will not cover the cauliflower, and that's okay.)
-Once the water is boiling, reduce the heat to a simmer and cover the pot for 8-10 minutes, until the cauliflower is fork-tender and very soft.
+Once the water is boiling, lower the heat to a simmer and cover the pot to cook until the cauliflower is fork-tender and very soft, about 10 to 15 minutes.

 - Transfer the entire contents of the saucepan into a blender or food processor, and season with salt and pepper.
 Process until very smooth and creamy, with a texture similar to traditional cream sauce.
-(Always be careful when blending hot liquids-- the steam pressure can blow the lid off your blender!)
+(Always be careful when blending hot liquids-- the steam pressure can blow the lid off your blender.
+Cover the vent in your blender lid with a thin kitchen towel to allow venting.)

-- Season with additional salt and pepper, if desired, and serve hot.
+- Season with additional salt and pepper, if desired, and serve hot over your favorite pasta.

 Per Serving: Calories: 64, Fat: 2g, Carbohydrates: 9g, Fiber: 3g, Protein: 3g